 Study Abroad

-In Year 3, Term 2, there is the opportunity to undertake a period of international study exchange with our partner colleges across Europe, Canada and the US.
+Semester 2 in Stage 3 provides the optional opportunity for students to undertake a semester-long period of international study with our partner institutions across Europe, Canada and the US.

 Job Prospects

-What is needed for a BA (Hons) Painting degree?
+What is needed for a BA (Hons) Fine Art degree?

 Standard Entry Requirements